mit-orcd/rag-testing/README.md

 ## Running Your Own ORCD RAG Server

-First, you'll want to get on a GPU compute node in Engaging/Satori etc. To do this, run `salloc -N 1 -n 1 --gres=gpu:1 -p mit_normal_gpu --nodelist=nodename`.
+First, you'll want to get on a GPU compute node in Engaging/Satori etc. To do this, run `salloc -N 1 -n 1 --gres=gpu:1 -p mit_normal_gpu`.
 Note down the number of the node allocated to you; for example, `node2804` has number `2804`.

 ### Getting a Hugging Face token
 In both cases, to run app.py, you'll need to get a Hugging Face token.
 Create a Hugging Face account at [https://huggingface.co/welcome] and then follow this URL [https://huggingface.co/docs/hub/en/security-tokens] to make a **fine-grained** Hugging Face token.